Event Details

 Attendees will learn how to:

-- Identify the key governance and security risks associated with AI-enabled trucking technologies
+• Identify the key governance and security risks associated with AI-enabled trucking technologies.

-- Evaluate AI vendors and understand accountability considerations tied to third-party AI models
+• Evaluate AI vendors and understand accountability considerations tied to third-party AI models.

-- Apply practical AI governance controls within fleet and logistics environments
+• Apply practical AI governance controls within fleet and logistics environments.

-- Map AI governance activities to frameworks including AIUC-1, ISO 42001, and the NIST AI Risk Management Framework
+• Map AI governance activities to frameworks including AIUC-1, ISO 42001, and the NIST AI Risk Management Framework.

-- Translate technical AI governance concepts into operational policies and procedures fleets can implement
+• Translate technical AI governance concepts into operational policies and procedures fleets can implement.

-- Build a scalable approach to AI oversight that balances innovation, security, and operational efficiency
+• Build a scalable approach to AI oversight that balances innovation, security, and operational efficiency.

-Ben Wilkens, CISSP, CCSP, CISM, is Director of Cybersecurity at the National Motor Freight Traffic Association, Inc. (NMFTA)™.
+Ben Wilkens, CISSP, CCSP, CISM, is the Director of Cybersecurity at the NMFTA.

 In his role at NMFTA, Ben spearheads research initiatives and leads teams dedicated to developing cutting-edge cybersecurity technologies, methodologies, and strategies to safeguard information systems and networks.
 He collaborates extensively with academic institutions, industry partners, and government agencies to advance cybersecurity practices and knowledge.